Tvangeste/dsl2mobi/README.txt

 === License ===

-Dsl2Mobi s a copyrighted free and open source software, that can be distributed under Ruby or GPL License (see LICENSE.txt).
+Dsl2Mobi is a copyrighted free and open source software, that can be distributed under Ruby or GPL License (see LICENSE.txt).